projectcipher/cipher/guides/personal_website/README.md

  - __src__ is an attribute that specifies the URL of the image
    - Think of it like a setting
  - Add the URL (redirected to image) between the quotes
- - ``<oven temperature=”350”>``
-   - temperature is the name of the attribute
-   - 350 is the value of the temperature attribute
 - http://imgur.com/ is a website where you can upload and then get a link to the image

 ![](img/img_tag.gif)